thoughtspot/thoughtspot.github.io/_admin/ts-cloud/full-app-embed.md

 -   Verify if the page you set as the active tab opens when you load the application.
 -   Verify if the tabs are displayed correctly.
 -   Verify if the page view parameters, such as hiding or showing the data source panel, function as expected.
--   If you have disabled a menu item from the search visualizations page, verify if the menu command is disabled.
+-   If you have disabled a menu item on a ThoughtSpot application page, verify if the menu command is disabled.

 ## Code sample